 What is maverick spend?

 But this type of rogue spending isn’t only an expenses problem—it can cause real headaches at an operational level, too.
-Maverick spending means that suppliers and vendors have not gone through traditional vetting and screening processes and are not on the preferred supplier's list.
+Maverick spending means that new suppliers and vendors have not gone through traditional vetting and screening processes and are not on the preferred supplier's list.
 This can damage supplier relationships, cause issues during the onboarding and contract management processes, and even lead to non-compliance concerns.

 3 common causes of maverick spending